weaverwhale/philosophizer/README.md

 Agentic chat with tools and reasoning, using the wisdom of history's greatest philosophers and theologians.

-Built with Bun, React, and TypeScript.
+Built with Bun, React, TypeScript, and ChromaDB for semantic search over primary source texts.

 ## Technologies Used